An electric car trip to Spain. Interview with Dainius Jakas

 Travelling by electric car still sounds like a very complicated and frustrating process for many people, and many people still don’t take the plunge.
-However, I had the honour to interview Dainius Jaks, an electric car enthusiast, founder of the Facebook group and the online news blog “100 Percent Electric”.
-He experienced first-hand what it’s like to drive the Lithuania – Spain – Lithuania leg in an electric car.
+However, I had the honour of interviewing Dainius Jakas, an electric car enthusiast, founder of the Facebook group and online news blog “100 Percent Electric”.
+He experienced first-hand what it’s like to drive the Lithuania-Spain-Lithuania section in an electric car.

-3 thousand.
-That’s roughly the distance between Lithuania and Spain.
+3 thousand. kilometres, which is roughly the distance between Lithuania and Spain.
 According to Google Maps, it would take around 30 hours to reach the destination by car (not including any stops).
-If you were driving a fuel-powered car, you would need to factor in one night’s accommodation and about 4-5 stops to refuel kurui⛽️, rest and eat.
-Roughly speaking, you would taste tapas and sangria after about two days.
+If you were driving a fuel-powered car, you would need to factor in one extra night’s stay and around 4-5 stops to refuel, rest and eat.
+Roughly speaking, it would take around two days to taste the tapas and sangria.

 Product categories